microsoft/appcenter-sdk-apple/README.md

 ### Skip Distribute while developing

-Distribute does popup UI/browser at application start.
+The Distribute service does popup UI/browser at application start.
 While this is an expected behavior for your end users it could be disruptive for you during the development stage of your application.
-In this case you can simply skip Distribute from the SDK start:
+In this case you can simply skip the Distribute service from the SDK start:

  **Objective-C**